matrix-org/sygnal/README.md

   Valid values are 'production' or 'sandbox'.
 If not provided, 'production' is used.
 - the `push_type` parameter which determines what value for the `apns-push-type` header is sent to APNs.
 If not provided, the header is not sent.
+- the `convert_device_token_to_hex` parameter which determines if the token provided from the client is b64 decoded and converted to hex.
+Some client libraries already provide the token in hex, and this should be set to `False` if so.

 ### gcm